Can Cats Drink Ensure? What You Need to Know!

 Some people feel that giving their cats Ensure will help them get through an illness or period of fasting more easily.
-Cats can consume some Ensure without any problems, but it should be offered only as a last resort and emergency basis.
+The one toxic ingredient for your cat in Ensure is cocoa powder (chocolate).
+Therefore, other than the chocolate flavor, cats can consume a small amount of Ensure without any problems.

 In this article, you will learn more about offering your cat Ensure if they fall ill or decide for some reason to refrain from food and water.